 Post-workout fuel can be an extremely important part of your regimen.
 This supp has the potential to help you recover faster, suffer from less inflammation, and reduce muscle soreness after your CrossFit workouts.

-How We Chose the Best CrossFit Supplements
+How We Chose the Best Supplements for CrossFit

 CrossFit is an intense sport that requires a lot of energy and focus.
-It is a high-intensity based activity and utilizes full body movements, which can be exhausting.
+It is a high-intensity based activity and utilizes full-body movements, which can be exhausting.
 We built this list with several factors in mind, including the unique supplementation needs that CrossFit athletes may have to help them perform at their highest level.

 Sport Specific Needs

 CrossFit requires a lot of high-intensity training as well as strength-related moves.
-We chose supplements that can potentially aid in better recovery, such as protein and a carb supplement, which both may help make sure you’re missing less time between workouts, and reducing inflammation and soreness.
+We chose supplements that can potentially aid in better recovery, such as protein and a carb supplement, which both may help make sure you’re missing less time between workouts, and reduce inflammation and soreness.

 We also included some supplements that may aid in your performance during your training sessions and competitions, such as pre-workout, beta-alanine, and nitric oxide, which can provide better blood flow for a solid pump during your workouts.